Chart Color Schemes

 Ascot demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Ascot is notable with 46.0% of residents aged 15+ holding university qualifications.
+Educational attainment in Ascot is notably high, with 46.0% of residents aged 15+ holding university qualifications.
 This compares to 25.7% in Queensland (QLD) and 30.4% nationally.
 Bachelor degrees are the most common at 32.1%, followed by postgraduate qualifications at 10.4% and graduate diplomas at 3.5%.
 Vocational pathways account for 24.5%, with advanced diplomas at 10.7% and certificates at 13.8%.

 Frequently Asked Questions - Education